theplanetbrief.com /eco/

 Short answer: a heat pump can be a good upgrade when the home is reasonably insulated, the system is designed properly and the installer sizes the radiators, cylinder and controls around lower flow temperatures.
 It is a poor buy if it is treated like a drop-in boiler replacement without checking heat loss, hot water, electricity tariffs and building fabric.

 For related context, read our heat pump vs gas boiler guide, home insulation guide and home energy reduction guide.
+For the national evidence behind heat-pump rollout, use the Progress check on UK heat pump rollout in 2026.
 The big point is simple: a heat pump is not just a box outside the house.
 It is a heating system design decision.

 What does an air source heat pump do?